 - preopening costs;

 - non-cash lease expense;

 - equity-based compensation expense;

 - impairment charges that do not meet the NAREIT definition above; credit losses on held-to-maturity securities;

 - any transaction costs of acquisitions;

-- interest income on bonds;

 - loss on extinguishment of debt;

 - pension settlement charges;

 - pro rata Adjusted EBITDAre from unconsolidated joint ventures; and

-- any other adjustments we have identified herein
+- any other adjustments we have identified herein.

-We then exclude the pro rata share of Adjusted EBITDAre related to noncontrolling interests in consolidated joint ventures to calculate Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture
+We then exclude the pro rata share of Adjusted EBITDAre related to noncontrolling interests in consolidated joint ventures to calculate Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture.

 We use EBITDAre, Adjusted EBITDAre and Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture to evaluate our operating performance.
-We believe that the presentation of these non-GAAP measures provides useful information to investors regarding our operating performance and debt leverage metrics, and that the presentation of these non-GAAP financial measures, when combined with the primary GAAP presentation of net income, is beneficial to an investor's complete innancial measures, when combined with the primary GAAP presentation of net income, is beneficial to an investor's complete understanding of our operating performance.
+We believe that the presentation of these non-GAAP metrics provides useful information to investors regarding our operating performance and debt leverage metrics, and that the presentation of these non-GAAP financial measures, when combined with the primary GAAP presentation of net income, is beneficial to an investor's complete understanding of our operating performance.
 We make additional adjustments to EBITDAre when evaluating our performance because we believe that presenting Adjusted EBITDAre and Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture provides useful information to investors regarding our operating performance and debt leverage metrics.
-Beginning in the first quarter 2020 with the Company's adoption of ASU 2016-13, "Financial Instruments - Credit Losses - Measurement of Credit Losses on Financial Instruments," our definition of Adjusted EBITDAre includes an adjustment for credit loss on held-to-maturity securities; such charges in previous quarters were included in impairment charges that do not meet the NAREIT definition.
-The 2020 preparts that he person used for the 2010 person. definition.
-The 2020 presentation has been used for the 2019 period.
+RYMAN HOSPITALITY PROPERTIES, INC. ONE GAYLORD DRIVE NASHVILLE, TN 37214